ishaj72/Regex-Characters/README.md

+#Regex
+Regex(regular Expression) is text-matching pattern for text manipulating , editing , searching.
+Regular expressions are a sequence of characters that define a search pattern.
-# Regex Commands
+## Regex Sheet
-The file contains basic and combination regex commands with the desciption of the function they perform.
+The file contains a collection of basic regular expressions for a quick reference.<br/>